mattkmnk/LogicGates/README.md

  - Basic gates simulation
  - Creating custom circuits with desired number of inputs/outputs
  - Precalculating gate results
- - !
-Storing and retrieving gates from database !
+ - Storing and retrieving gates from database***

+* Only precalculated values
+* TODO: storing circuits as a map of gates and wires, enabling editing